carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 #.
 For languages with numerous rarely executed guard conditions (e.g. null
-   checks, type checks, range checks) consider adding an extra execution or two of LoopUnswith and LICM to your pass order.
+   checks, type checks, range checks) consider adding an extra execution or two of LoopUnswitch and LICM to your pass order.
 The standard pass order, which is tuned for C and C++ applications, may not be sufficient to remove all dischargeable checks from loops.